adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 	* talk about how the wrapper saves u as if somebody wanted to use the entire Object.create functionality.
 This leads to dynamic apis, progressive enhancement.
 	* Polyfills stop you from progressively enhancing
 	* I think make it more clear that the action trying to be completed was creating an object, so that is all the wrapper does. it does not support a second arg because that is not required
--->
+	* Polyfills are only problematic on the client, not the server -->